Nottingham University Hospitals NHS Trust

 Distribution of patients by how many weeks they've been on the waiting list.

-The national average wait to see a neurosurgeon is about 14 weeks.
-This hospital is about the same as the national average.
+The national average wait to see a neurosurgeon is about 12 weeks.
+This hospital is faster than the national average.

 Common conditions and procedures for this department: